Hockley Heath: Governance

-Until recently, as well as Hockley Heath village (which is at the extreme south-eastern corner of the parish), the parish included Cheswick Green, Dickens Heath, Tidbury Green, Salter Street, and Whitlock's End.
+Until 1 April 2009, as well as Hockley Heath village, the parish included Cheswick Green, Dickens Heath, Tidbury Green, Salter Street, and Whitlock's End.
+According to the 2001 census, the parish had a population of 6,771.
 However following a community governance review, on 31 March 2009 the former Hockley Heath Parish Council was abolished and on 1 April 2009 four new parish councils were created: Hockley Heath (including Nuthurst), Cheswick Green, Dickens Heath (including Whitlock's End) and Tidbury Green.
 The new parishes follow the old ward boundaries for the Hockley Heath Parish and each parish now has a parish council.

-Following then creation of the new parish an by an uncontested election on 4 June 2009 the following 5 councillors were elected to the Parish Council, Paul Edward Afford, Stu Barbour, Christopher John Lang, Peter Trengrove Rayson, Assunta Maria Vernon and the chairman, Peter Rayson.
 Hockley Heath is part of the Dorridge and Hockley Heath ward of Solihull Metropolitan Borough Council and is represented by Mayor Ian Courts and Councillors Andrew Mackiewicz and Ken Meeson all of the Conservative party.
 Nationally, it is part of the constituency of Meriden whose Member of Parliament since 2019 is Saqib Bhatti of the Conservative party.
 Prior to Brexit in 2020, it was included in the West Midlands electoral region of the European Parliament.

 Most of Hockley Heath is on a salient of the West Midands County and therefore is covered by the West Midlands Combined Authority, a strategic authority with powers over transport, economic development and regeneration.
 Residents can vote in elections for the Mayor of the West Midlands and the West Midlands Police and Crime Commissioner.